Francis Shurrock: Shurrock in New Zealand

-At the end of 1923 Shurrock set off for Christchurch, New Zealand arriving in January 1924.
-He was part of the Department of Education’s La Trobe Scheme, an effort by the New Zealand Government to attract art teachers (including Robert Field, William Allen, Roland Hipkins and Christopher Perkins) from overseas to ‘foster professionalism in the training of artists’.
+At the end of 1923, Shurrock set off for Christchurch, New Zealand, arriving in January 1924.
+He was part of the Department of Education’s La Trobe Scheme, an effort by the New Zealand Government to attract art teachers (including Robert Field, William Allen, Roland Hipkins and Christopher Perkins) from overseas to "foster professionalism in the training of artists."

-Shurrock took up the position of modelling and art craft master at the Canterbury College School of Art and went on to teach there for the next 25 years.
-The first years of teaching must have come as quite a shock to Shurrock as part of his teaching programme included classes with 11 and 12 year old children who had often sent to do art to punish bad behaviour.
+Shurrock took up the position of Modelling and Art Craft Master at the Canterbury College School of Art and went on to teach there for the next 25 years.
+The first years of teaching must have come as quite a shock to Shurrock, as part of his teaching programme included classes with 11 and 12 year old children who had often sent to do art to punish bad behaviour.
 Art historian Michael Dunn described The Canterbury College School of Art of that time as being, "more like a secondary school than an English art school."
-But over the years the College transformed into a more typical art school and Shurrock's students would include painters Bill Sutton, Rita Angus and Tosswill Woollaston along with Molly Macalister, Alison Duff and Jim Allen who all became practising sculptors.
+But, over the years, the College transformed into a more typical art school and Shurrock's students would include painters Bill Sutton, Rita Angus and Tosswill Woollaston along with Molly Macalister, Alison Duff and Jim Allen, who all became practising sculptors.

-In 1925 November Shurrock married Elizabeth Davidson Hilson and they remained together until her death in 1972.
-During his time at the art school Shurrock’s interest in Morris dance spread among other teachers.
+In November 1925, Shurrock married Elizabeth Davidson Hilson and they remained together until her death in 1972.
+During his time at the College, Shurrock's interest in Morris dance spread among other teachers.
 Alongside Florence Akins and Leo Bensemann, Shurrock performed publicly and was President of the Christchurch Folk Dance Society.
-One of his students Juliet Peter recalled the sound of the team practising in the art school modelling room.
+One of his students, Juliet Peter, recalled the sound of the team practising in the art school modelling room.
 Shurrock was also a regular commentator on art and social issues and a contributor to the magazines Tomorrow and Art in New Zealand.

 Style and Subject

-Shurrock was a prolific sculptor, working at a time when painting was only really considered the acceptable art-form.
-This was a damaging attitude that continued into the 1950s where Shurrock and his sculpture-based students were considered as craftsmen, rather than artists.
-He faced difficulties to revive his artistic career which had been put on pause due to the war and educational efforts.
-Commission to begin and display works was extremely difficult and could only be possible under the agreement from the Council of Canterbury College.
+Shurrock was a prolific sculptor, working at a time when painting was considered the only really acceptable art form.
+This attitude continued into the 1950s, where Shurrock and his sculpture-based students were considered craftsmen, rather than artists.
+He faced difficulties in reviving his artistic career, which had been put on pause due to the war and his educational efforts.
+Commissions to begin and display works were extremely difficult and could only be possible under the agreement from the Council of Canterbury College.